-Child Custody Law – The Role of the Guardian Ad Litem For the Minor Child in Family Court [Relationships:Post-Divorce] This article written by a Rhode Island Child Custody and child support Lawyer explains the role of the Guardian ad Litem in Rhode Island Custody, Visitation and placement cases.
-In Rhode Island (RI), A guardian ad litem is a individual who represents the hypothetical best interest of the minor child in a child custody, visitation or other type of Family Court case.
-The Guardian is not a lawyer for the minor child!
+The Role of the Guardian Ad Litem For a Minor Child in Rhode Island Family Court [Divorce in RI, Child Placement, Visitation, Post-Divorce] East Providence Child Custody and child visitation attorney explains the role of the Guardian ad Litem in the RI Custody process.
+A guardian ad litem is an individual, typically a seasoned divorce or child custody attorney, who represents the hypothetical best interest of the minor child in a visitation, child custody, divorce or post divorce cause of action in Providence Family Court The Guardian is not an attorney for the minor children!